 6.2.4 Development and FundraisingState and federal laws regulate fundraising activities by charitable organizations, especially those activities that are considered gaming, such as

 casino nights.
-Registration or licensing is required for certain activities such as conducting a capital campaign or running a bingo game or a casino night.
+Registration or licensing is required for certain activities such as retaining outside assistance in conducting a capital campaign or running a bingo game or a casino night.
 Often violations of the fundraising laws are subject to criminal penalties.
 All locations engaging in fundraising must follow all applicable laws and regulations.
-The California Attorney General's website provides helpful guidance, including a comprehensive Guide for Charities.188.8.131.52 Capital CampaignsA capital campaign is designed to raise significant funds for a restricted purpose such as
+The California Attorney General's website provides helpful guidance, including a comprehensive Guide for Charities.184.108.40.206 Capital CampaignsA capital campaign is designed to raise significant funds for a restricted purpose such as

 real estate acquisition, or other major projects.
 Prior to beginning a capital campaign, locations and any archdiocesan department shall notify and obtain approval from the moderator of the curia, the

-Office of the Chief Financial Officer, and the regional bishop.
+Office of Financial Services, and the regional bishop.
 Locations and any archdiocesan department may retain a consultant to assist in determining the feasibility of conducting a fundraising campaign.
 Locations and any archdiocesan department must ensure that the consultant is registered with the State of California and that the contract meets state regulations.
 Locations and any archdiocesan department must submit all fundraising counsel contracts to the

 Office of the Legal Counsel for review.
 Locations and any archdiocesan department, after consultation with the